* 2010 NCAA runners-up

 * 23 All-America awards

-The NESCAC is one of the top athletic conferences in NCAA Division III, and women's lacrosse is no exception.
-Four NESCAC teams played in the 2013 NCAA championship, two of those squads advanced to the semifinals and one played for the national championship.
-The NESCAC boasts seven NCAA titles and eight national runner-up finishes in women's lacrosse.
+The NESCAC is one of the top athletic conferences in NCAA Division III and women's lacrosse is no exception.
+Five NESCAC teams played in the 2014 NCAA Women's Lacrosse Championship, two of those squads advanced to the semifinals and one played for the national championship.
+The NESCAC boasts seven NCAA titles and nine national runner-up finishes in women's lacrosse.
 The conference tournament champion receives an automatic bid to the NCAA championship.

 Hamilton competed in the Liberty League from 1996 to 2011.
-The Continentals won six league regular season titles and captured five straight league championship crowns from 2007 to 2011.
-Bray was selected the league's offensive player of the year in 2011.
-Pengue was named defensive player of the year and D'Antonio was voted rookie of the year as Hamilton swept the major awards.
+The Continentals captured five straight league championship crowns from 2007 to 2011 and won six league regular season titles.
+In 2011 Bray was selected the league's offensive player of the year, Pengue was named defensive player of the year and D'Antonio was voted rookie of the year as Hamilton swept the major awards.
 Tetreault received league player of the year honors in 2007 and 2008, and Liz Longley '07 picked up the hardware in 2006.
 Kloidt and her coaching staff were honored by the league in 2004, 2008, 2010 and 2011.
 The Continentals won 49 of their last 50 games against league opponents.

-Strong academic performance is important to coach Kloidt.
+Strong academic performance is an important part of the program.
+Seven players earned a spot on the 2014 NESCAC Spring All-Academic Team.
+In 2013 Friedman was elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest and most prestigious honor society.
 Tetreault was voted a 2008 first team academic All-American on the women's at-large team by the College Sports Information Directors of America (CoSIDA).
 Three student-athletes have made CoSIDA's Division III Academic All-District Women's At-Large Team since 2010.
-In 2013, Friedman was elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest and most prestigious honor society.
-Six players earned a spot on the 2013 NESCAC Spring All-Academic Team.

 Hamilton plays its home games at Steuben Field on the site's artificial grass surface, which was installed in 2009.
-The Continentals play six home games in 2014, including the home opener against Colby College on March 8.
-Other NESCAC home games are against Williams College (April 8), Connecticut College (April 12) and Trinity College (April 19).
-Hamilton travels to Florida during spring break and plays Amherst College and Babson College.
+The Continentals play seven home games in 2015, including the season opener against Wesleyan University on February 28.
+Other NESCAC home games are against Bowdoin College (March 14), Bates College (March 28), Tufts University (April 11) and Middlebury College (April 15).
+Hamilton travels to Florida during spring break and plays Keene State College.